munkireport/munkireport-php/docs/setup.md

 On the server
 ---
- 1. Put all files in the root directory of your website (for subdirs, see below).
-Make sure you also copy the .htaccess file.
+ 1. Use git to checkout the latest version or download the zip file and put all files in the root directory of your website (for subdirs, see below).
  2. Create config.php in the root directory of your website.
-This file overrides the settings in config_default.php
+Write `<?php` in the top of the file. config.php overrides the settings in config_default.php
- 3. Check if the directory /app/db/ is writeable by the webserver.
+ 3. Check if the directory /app/db/ is writeable by the webserver (only when using sqlite)

-Munkireport is able to detect if it is running from a subdirectory.
-If automatic detection fails, you can also specify the subdirectory in config.php.
-So if you want to run munkireport from http://munki.mysite.org/report/ add the following to config.php:

-	$conf['subdirectory'] = '/report/';

-You're done with the server and should be able to see a webpage with an empty table when you visit the website with a browser.
+Create the first user
+---
+ 1. Visit the site with a webbrowser, you'll be prompted to create a user and password
+ 2. Add the generated hash line to config.php
+ 3. In the browser login with your username and password

 Setting up a client manually
 ---